sgoeschl/freemarker-cli/README.md

 * For available CSV formats please see [Apache Commons CSV User Guide](http://commons.apache.org/proper/commons-csv/user-guide.html)
 * Stripping the Excel BOM (Byte Order Mark) works out-of-box

-## 6.13 Executing Arbitray Commands
+## 6.13 Executing Arbitrary Commands

 Using Apache Commons Exec allows to execute arbitrary commands - nice but dangerous.
-It was recently quite useful to to invoke AWS CLI to generate a Confluence paga about the overall setup of our AWS accounts.
+It was recently quite useful to to invoke AWS CLI to generate a Confluence page about the overall setup of our AWS accounts.

 A few snippets to illustrate the points